MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/productInsights/overview.md

 # productInsights

-Common Data Model schema documents for the Product Insights' solution
+CDM schema documents for the Product Insights' solution

 ## Entities